Adult Outreach Programs

 That’s Weird!

 Hair jewelry?
 Creepy puppets?
 Corpse preserver?
-This presentation explores some of CMCH’s strangest items.
-You will learn how even the oddest artifacts can be gateways into a deeper understanding and appreciation of our state’s history.
+This presentation explores some of the Connecticut Museum’s strangest items.
+Discover how even the oddest artifacts can be gateways into a deeper understanding and appreciation of our state’s history.

 Subscribe to Our Newsletter